 There are many tools out there for those who want to build web pages for themselves without the need for technical expertise, with many of the best website builders offering drag-and-drop functionality that allow even the least experienced individuals to create a site in next to no time.

-Spark is one such tool.
-It is the website builder Adobe brings to the table, and it helps you to create not only web pages, but also graphics and video that can be used in your social media posts and other marketing material.
+Spark is the website builder Adobe brings to the table, and it helps you to create not only web pages, but also graphics and video that can be used in your social media posts and other marketing material.
 And all this can be done for free!

 Not many other website builders offer the same level of functionality for free, though there are downsides: you can only create single-page websites, and your page will be hosted on the spark.adobe.com subdomain.